 Integrated payment mechanism software

-The importance of having access to accurate and timely data for effective performance under the contract is widely understood in most PPP markets.
-Despite this, many service providers continue to support their payment mechanisms utilising spreadsheets that are unable to provide the required level of functionality and auditability to manage complex PPP Payment mechanism calculations.
+The importance of having access to accurate and timely data for effective performance under the contract is widely understood in most P3 markets.
+Despite this, many service providers continue to support their payment mechanisms utilizing spreadsheets that are unable to provide the required level of functionality and auditability to manage complex P3 Payment mechanism calculations.